-RVC LEARN can be accessed online, twenty four hours a day, from anywhere in the world with an internet connection, giving our students access to learning materials and resources at a time and location of their choosing.
+RVC LEARN can be accessed online, twenty-four hours a day, from anywhere in the world with an internet connection, giving our students access to learning materials and resources at a time and location of their choosing.

 Our students use the lecture capture system in many innovative ways:

-The RVC uses online assessment throughout the curriculum for self-directed study, scheduled formative quizzes and summative assessments.
+The RVC uses online assessment throughout the curriculum for self-directed study, scheduled formative quizzes and selected summative assessments.

 The main assessment tools used at the RVC are:

-- RVC LEARN quizzes - Online quizzes with instant feedback which can include multimedia and a variety of question types
+- RVC LEARN quizzes - Online quizzes with instant feedback which can include multimedia and a variety of question types.

-- Turnitin and Grademark - Online document submission, plagiarism checking and online marking
+- Turnitin and Grademark - Online document submission, plagiarism checking and online marking.

 Digital learning interactions